Magnetism in Gemstones

 The magnetic responses of Spinels vary widely, but the majority of gems are weakly to moderately magnetic.
 We studied magnetism in 117 natural Spinel gems in a range of colors: gray, green, blue, violet, purple, pink, orange & red.
 Most of the Spinels originated from the established mining areas of Sri Lanka and Burma, but a few originated from less common localities: Tanzania, Viet Nam and Tajikistan.

 All blue & red Spinels in our study showed some magnetic attraction, and on average, blue Spinels were twice as magnetic as other colors.
-A magnetic wand allowed us to easily distinguish natural blue & red Spinels from most synthetic blue & red Spinels, as the synthetics are almost always diamagnetic.
+A magnetic wand allowed us to easily distinguish natural blue & red Spinels from most synthetic blue & red Spinels, as the synthetics are nearly always diamagnetic.

 Natural Blue and Red Spinel